 Looking for max comfort and you play 90% of your golf in dry conditions, spikeless shoes are a great choice.
-If you want optimal performance in wet conditions and / or will only have one pair of shoes for all-round golf, I would push you towards spiked shoes.
+If you want optimal performance in wet conditions and/or will only have one pair of shoes for all-around golf, I would push you towards spiked shoes.

 What are the best spikeless golf shoes?

 This depends on what features you are after and your budget.
 Great performance at a low price, the Skechers Go Golf Max Rover are very impressive.
 If you’re after a leather waterproof shoe with many fittings, the FootJoy Pro SL are a great choice.
 In this review the Puma Ignite NXT best tick all the boxes for a great price – hence why they feature top.

 Yes, it was less common 10 years ago, with Freddie Couples being one of the first to champion Ecco’s spikeless shoes.
 These days more golfers wear spikeless shoes, but they are still in the minority, as pros want every last bit of traction they can get and spiked shoes give them the upper hand.